cms-opendata-education/HSSIP-Finland-2019/README.md

 # HSSIP-Finland-2019
 Open data exercises from CERN High School Student Internship program

-These notebooks were produced during our intership programme in CERN.
-We started by going through teaching material in Jupyter notebook and gradually learnt how to use Python by doing different exercises.
-Next phase was to create own data and tested how we could produce a nice histogram about pendulum movement.
-We also searched open data from online and created histograms about different materials.
-Now we were ready to face new challenges and wanted to find the W-boson from Cern's data.
-Each one of us created a histogram with different variables and we combined them in the end.
+These notebooks were produced during our 2 week intership programme in CERN.
+We started by going through the teaching materials with Jupyter notebook thus learning the basics of Python with different excercises.
+After getting used to Python as a programming language, we proceeded to create our own data.
+We produced the data with Phyphox and used Python to create histograms of pendulum movement.
+In addition, we also searched for open data online and used the data we found to produce different graphs (bar charts, xy-scatters etc.).
+In this phase we focused more on the visual side of the charts to make them easier to understand.

+After facing a variety of challenges with the open data we found online, we were ready to analyze actual data from the CMS.
+We wanted to use CERN's open data to find the W-boson.
+Each of us created their own histograms with different variables and conditions.
+We then combined our work to create the final outcome.

 Avoimesta datasta histogrammit - Jenny [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=Avoimesta%20datasta%20histogrammit.ipynb)